• Skip to primary navigation

 While the marinating time may seem a bit overkill, trust me, it’s worth the wait.
 The spice rub penetrates deep into the meat, crafting layers of taste that you just can’t achieve with a quick seasoning or marinade.
 Although, the real secret weapon here is the red wine vinegar basting mixture.
 I discovered this technique in culinary school, and it’s truly what takes a good tri-tip into a top-tier one.
 The acidity helps break down the fibers while adding this bright, tangy note that perfectly complements the rich, beefy flavors.

 This dish is tender, juicy, and packed with flavor, exactly what you want from an outdoor grilling session.
-Whether I’m serving it for a weeknight dinner with my partner or as the main dish at a dinner party, this recipe never fails to impress.
+Whether I’m serving it for dinner with my partner or as the main dish at a dinner party, this recipe never fails to impress.

 What is the origin of Santa Maria tri-tip?